kedro-org/kedro/docs/source/workflow_integration/databricks_visualisation.md

-# Running Kedro-Viz on Databricks
+# How to run Kedro-Viz on Databricks

 [Kedro-Viz](../visualisation/kedro-viz_visualisation.md) is a tool that allows you to visualise your Kedro pipeline.
 It is a standalone web application that runs on a web browser, it can be run on a local machine or on Databricks itself.